prusa3d/Prusa-Firmware/README.md

 #### Step 7a - Known errors
-If you encounter the \"using typedef-name 'fpos_t' after 'struct'\" problem, you either have a wrong Arduino version (need 1.6.8 - check Step 1) or need to manually modify fpos_t to fpos_t2 in the files SDBasefile.cpp and SDBasefile.h.
+If you encounter the "using typedef-name 'fpos_t' after 'struct'" problem, you either have a wrong Arduino version (need 1.6.8 - check Step 1) or need to manually modify fpos_t to fpos_t2 in the files SDBasefile.cpp and SDBasefile.h.

-If you are using Linux AND using a cloned git repo, you'll encounter the \"generate_version_header_for_marlin execute file not found in $path\" error; download and install the script from the following website: https://github.com/Wackerbarth/Marlin/issues/1
+If you are using Linux AND using a cloned git repo, you'll encounter the "generate_version_header_for_marlin execute file not found in $path" error; download and install the script from the following website: https://github.com/Wackerbarth/Marlin/issues/1
 You'll also have to make the script executable (chmod a+x path/to/file)